satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 this article, we list five problems and potential solutions that derive from distributed code review in open source software development.

-Problems with current peer-review process
+Problems with the current peer-review process

 1. Reviewers are expected to have comprehensive expertise.